marcoabbadini/marcoabbadini.github.io/teaching.md

 # Seminars

-- What are containers and how do they work, Computer Engineering, a.y.
+- *What are containers and how do they work*, Computer Engineering, a.y.
 2022/23
-- Recursive and iterative backtracking.
-An introduction to algorithms for combinatorial problems, a.y.
+- *Recursive and iterative backtracking.
+An introduction to algorithms for combinatorial problems*, a.y.
 2022/23